 Not only do they have to be physically ready to compete, these Olympians also have to be mentally ready to accept the outcome.
 They have to prepare to face losses, and, in the end, still emerge victorious.
 How can you do the same?

 Although athletes may be born with physical talent, attitude is something they attain through training.
-"Attitude isn't something you're born with," says Peter Haberl, a sports psychologist with the United States Olympic Committee.
+"Attitude isn't something you're born with," says Peter Haberl, a sports psychologist with the US Olympic Committee.
 "Attitude is a decision."

 Haberl says there are two components to a winning attitude: a desire to win, which is externally driven, and a desire to perform your best, an internally driven wish.
 Olympians obviously have a desire to win a medal, but when the competition starts, the truly good Olympians switch their focus.